1206dev/Nuxt-3-Laravel-11-Fullstack-Boilerplate-with-Admin-Login-Client-Side/README.md

 ## Authentication

 - Admin login is implemented using **Laravel Sanctum**
-- Frontend handles auth client-side (token stored in localStorage or cookie)
+- Frontend handles auth server-side (token stored in localStorage or cookie)
 - API protected by middleware: `auth:sanctum`

 ---